ontocast.tool¶

 Initialize the Neo4j triple store manager.

-This method sets up the connection to Neo4j, initializes the n10s plugin configuration, creates necessary constraints and indexes, and optionally cleans all data from the database.
+This method sets up the connection to Neo4j, initializes the n10s plugin configuration, and creates necessary constraints and indexes.
+The database is NOT cleaned on initialization.

 Parameters: